 Emotion regulation, in simpler terms, refers to the skill of managing one's emotions (12).
-Gross's model (2002) suggests that emotion regulation consists of conscious and unconscious techniques aimed at improving, maintaining, or lessening the emotional, behavioral, and cognitive components of an emotional response (13).
-The gross model consists of five stages, each with compatible and incompatible strategies.
+Gross's model (2002) suggests that emotion consists of conscious regulation and unconscious techniques to improve, maintain, or lessen the emotional, behavioral, and cognitive components of an emotional response (13).
+The gross model comprises five stages, each with compatible and incompatible strategies.
 Incompatible strategies provide temporary relief but can cause more harm in the long run (14).
 The presence of emotion regulation skills helps individuals control impulsive behaviors, such as self-injury, risky actions, and physical aggression, in times of emotional distress (15).
-Hence, Emotion Regulation Training could be a beneficial method in the holistic treatment of psychosomatic disorders and enhancing the overall quality of life for those affected.
-To the best of our knowledge, there has been limited research on this topic.
+Hence, Emotion Regulation Training could be a beneficial method in treating psychosomatic disorders and enhancing the overall quality of life for those affected.
+To our knowledge, there has been limited research on this topic.
 Yang et al. (2023) conducted a study on Emotion Regulation Training and its impact on sleep quality (16), while Kraiss et al. (2020) separately confirmed the connection between emotion regulation and psychological well-being (17).